calumholker/Ox-Comp/README.md

 # Ox-Comp-Y1
-Repo for computing labs for 1st year physics at the University of Oxford
+Repo for computing labs for physics at the University of Oxford